-First, we will show you how to image search, then we will discuss what exactly is reverse image search and how to do it using the world’s most popular search engine, Google.
+First, we will show you how to image search, then we will discuss what exactly is a reverse image search and how to do it using the world’s most popular search engine, Google.
 We will also show you how to do it from various devices running different operating systems.
 So, without further ado, let’s get into it.

 How to Google Image Search?